 In recent years, however, providers have redesigned their finance functions to recognize the changes that have occurred in the health services field.
-Billing and collections remain important, but to be of maximum value to the enterprise, the finance function must support cost-containment efforts, population health, accountable care organization strategy, managed care and other payer contract negotiations, joint venture decisions, and integrated delivery system participation.
-In essence, finance must help lead organizations into the future rather than merely record and report what has happened in the past.
+Billing and collections remain important, but to be of maximum value to the enterprise, the finance function must support cost-containment efforts, managed care and other payer contract negotiations, joint venture decisions, and integrated delivery system participation.
+In essence, finance must help lead organizations into the future rather than merely record what has happened in the past.

 Although in this book our emphasis is on finance, we must stress that all organizational functions are important.
-In addition to finance, managers must understand some elements of many other business functions, such as marketing, facilities management, and human resource management.
-All business decisions have financial implications, placing a special responsibility on all managers (whether in operations, marketing, personnel, or facilities) to know and understand enough about finance to incorporate critical financial
+In addition to finance, managers must understand some elements of many different functions, such as marketing, facilities management, and human resource management.
+All business decisions have financial implications, however, so all managers (whether in operations, marketing, personnel, or facilities) must know enough about finance to incorporate financial considerations properly into the plans and decisions in their specialized areas (see "For Your Consideration: Do Nonfinancial Managers Need to Know Finance?").